ujjwalr-y20cs161/Sarvah-Bhojan-Delivery-Agent/README.md

 Community Kitchens run by Self Help Groups (SHGs) are essential during COVID-19 and for working-class people.
 However, SHGs struggle to reach their potential customers.

 **Solution:**
 Mobilizing community kitchen services to a digital platform can increase reach.
 The Sarva Bhojan project addresses this by creating a digital platform where SHGs can post food offerings, and customers can easily order and receive their meals.
-Additionally, the platform provides employment opportunities for unemployed youth as delivery agents, who can safely deliver the prepared food.
+Additionally, the platform provides employment opportunities for unemployed youth as delivery agents, who can safely deliver prepared food.

 ## Project Overview: